uphg/unfunt/docs/docs/structure.md

 #### `size`

-Gets the number of key-value pairs in the MapQueue.
+Gets the number of key-value pairs in the QueueMap.

 **Type:** *(number)*